smiranda08/travel-api-project/README.md

 - Tailwind

 ## Objective
-The primary objective for this project was to work in the Next.js development environment and get more practice with fetching data from APIs and React/front-end programming in general.
+The primary objective for this project was to try out the Next.js development environment and get more practice with fetching data from APIs and React/front-end programming in general.

 ## Link